clubdeck/clubdeck.github.io/index.md

 If you are experiencing crashes on an M1 Mac, some specific system libraries may not be entirely up to date - the solution is to enable "Open with Rosetta" for Clubdeck as described [on this page](https://support.apple.com/HT211861)

-Looking for <a href="https://activatebot.github.io">chat GPT on iOS</a>?
+Looking for <a href="https://activatebot.github.io">GPT 4 and chat GPT for iOS</a>?
 Try Activate AI!

 ## Release notes

+## Version 2.5.2

+* Updated Clubdeck for Clubhouse "Houses" edition - too many things to list there ;)

 ## Version 2.5.1